 Companies experience lots of benefits by hiring freelancers instead of full-time employees, such as time and cost savings.
 As the global talent pool is rich with people with diverse expertise, it is only natural that companies start hiring international freelancers.
 Thanks to the internet and online freelancing platforms like WinATalent, this has become possible.
-However, there are some issues, one of them being the time zone difference between the companies and freelancers.
+However, there are some issues, one of them is to manage time zone difference between the companies and freelancers.
 This matter complicates the relationship between the two.
 Considering how the hours they are available vary, this may lead to confusion and delayed communication.

 There are ways to avoid these conflicts of course, and here is how: